What are Cranial Nerves?

 Trigeminal nerve: This nerve helps you to have facial sensation.
 This nerve comprises of three parts namely ophthalmic, maxillary and mandibular.

 Facial nerve: This nerve is responsible for facial expression.
 Due to the damage to this nerve, it might cause the inability to move face parts on one or more sides.

 Vestibulocochlear: Vestibulocochlear is responsible for hearing and balance.
 This helps eyes to keep track of moving objects while your head is stable.
 The sensation of spinning and dizziness are the symptoms of damage to this nerve.

-Vagus nerve: This nerve monitors the level of oxygen and helps us to feel the sensation of heat or cold near throat area.
+Vagus nerve: This nerve monitors the level of oxygen and helps us to feel the sensation of heat or cold near the throat area.
 Damage to this nerve leads to the inability to swallow.
-Major damage to vagus nerve might result in Hypertension or high blood pressure and heart attack.
+Major damage to the vagus nerve might result in hypertension or high blood pressure and heart attack.

-Accessory nerve: This nerve arises from two roots namely the cranial and spinal ones.
+Accessory nerve: This nerve arises from two roots namely the cranial and spinal bones.
 This nerve controls swallowing movements and helps in the movement of head and shoulders.

 Hypoglossal nerve: This nerve facilitates the movement of the tongue and helps to talk, swallowing etc.

 To learn more about the cranial nerves, cranial nerves list, their functions and other related topics @ BYJU’S Biology